Ashishku1502/Candy-Crush-Game/README.md

 ## Learn More

-You can also check the help documentation: Download and Building the app（ [https://intl.cloud.baidu.com/en/doc/MIAODA/s/download-and-building-the-app-en](https://intl.cloud.baidu.com/en/doc/MIAODA/s/download-and-building-the-app-en)）to learn more detailed content.
+You can also check the help documentation: Download and Building the app（ https://intl.cloud.baidu.com/en/doc/MIAODA/s/download-and-building-the-app-en ）to learn more detailed content.

+Live demo / hosted site: https://app-7mflxrufu2o1.appmedo.com